stephenhky/MoguNumerics/README.md

-# Mogu: a Collection of Simple Numerical Package
+# Mogu: a Collection of Simple Numerical Routines